technomancy-dev/00/README.md

 Amazon SES is a cost effective way to send a lot of emails, but it has a horrible user experience for most applications.

-Sending could be a simple API enpoint to send html or markdown to, and a simple dashboard for monitoring email status.
+Sending could be a simple API endpoint to send html or markdown to, and a simple dashboard for monitoring email status.

 Instead you need to send through an SMTP setup, and monitoring in the AWS dashboard is horrible, and arguably not even really possible resulting in you needing to make an endpoint and dashboard for SNS events.